 Each ceremony is written specifically for the couple; there is no set format.
 But as a guide, a typical wedding might include readings or poems, information about the couple and why they are choosing to marry and perhaps some music.
 The couple will make vows or commitments to each other and often exchange rings.
 A sample structure of a humanist wedding is shown here.

 It definitely takes more time and thought to arrange a humanist ceremony than a standard church or civil wedding, but it’s well worth the effort.
 You will end up with a ceremony that reflects the two of you, what you value and your hopes for the future, and an occasion that is truly unique and personal.
 An added bonus is that most couples find the planning process interesting and fun too.
 For example, one recently married couple commented:

-“I wholeheartedly recommend a humanist wedding.
+‘I wholeheartedly recommend a humanist wedding.
 It is so customisable that it can surmount any boundaries of religion, culture or language.
 As with anything bespoke it does take a bit more time to consider material you would like the ceremony to contain, but it is so worth it.
-You will have a ceremony that is 100% you.”
+You will have a ceremony that is 100% you.’

-Our recommended fees are £350-£1000.
+Fees vary according to requirements and can generally be anything between £450-£1000.
 This is obviously a wide range but reflects that weddings can vary tremendously.
 Individual celebrants’ fees are often given on their website or you can find out more by emailing or phoning them: be sure to mention your intended venue so they can take into account the amount of travel involved.

 Celebrants work in slightly different ways but as a guide each celebrant’s fee will cover:

 It depends on what you want to include, but as a guide around 20-45 minutes.
 This is one of the aspects you can discuss with your celebrant.

 We certainly do.
 Indeed,Humanists UK celebrants have been conducting ceremonies for same sex couples for at least two decades and were instrumental in successfully campaigning for legal same-sex marriage.